mandober/bing-bash/README.md

 #### Naming Conventions
 Names of all functions are prefixed with `bb_` as an attempt to pseudo-namespace them so they won't collide with other eponymous tools, scripts and functions.
 On the other hand, files that define these functions are named without such prefix, with a `.bash` extension added.
 This makes it easy to separate files that contain functions from other files; the exceptions to this is `load` file that has no extension (because it contains autoloading function code).

 If you're sure no naming collisions exist on your system, you can, of course, make aliases (e.g. `alias typeof=bb_typeof`) to shorten function's names; some aliases are already defined in `bing_aliases` file.

+>
 Names of variables local to functions all have `bb` prefix followed by capital letter (e.g. `bbParam`), so avoid passing similarly named parameters to minimize problems.

 Names of environment variables used are all upper-cased and have `BING_` prefix (e.g. `BING_FUNC`).

 #### Positional Parameters
-Positional parameters are divided into options and non-option parameters.
+Positional parameters are divided into options and operands (non-option parameters).
 Options are further divided into:
 * flags (options without arguments)
 * options that have required argument